Patrick-ring-motive/sval-rhino-gs/README.md

 # sval-rhino-gs
 [Sval](https://github.com/Siubaak/sval) for legacy Rhino engine on Google Apps Scripts

+* update: Google officially sunsetted this runtime in January 2026 in favor of v8.
+This repo will remain here as an archive. *

 This engine is enabled when you uncheck the Chrome V8 option in your apps script settings.
 Or if you have an older project.
 ![image](https://github.com/Patrick-ring-motive/sval-rhino-gs/assets/60206943/3d2d94f4-4758-4770-8c91-4fc2bf9165a1)
 ```